ChapelR/custom-macros-for-sugarcube-2/readme.md

 ```

 #### `tryGlobal` option
 There are two 'helper' functions included in these scripts: `setup.simpleInv.invAll()` and `setup.simpleInv.invAny()`.
 You can read more about how to use these functions below.
-Obviously, both are a mouthful, so the functions get aliased as the global functions `invAll()` and `invAny()`.
+Obviously, both are a mouthful, so the function definitions get referenced by the global functions `invAll()` and `invAny()`.
 These functions are only created if their names are undefined, to prevent any potential compatibility issues.
 However, if you'd prefer to keep these functions out of the global scope, you can set this value to false and they won't be sent to the global scope at all, even if their names aren't taken.
 You'll be forced to write out the longer `setup.someInv...` functions, though.

 ### Macros